bduke-dev/CSSSlider/README.md

 }

 /*slider*/
-/*this hows only the code for keyframes, not all browers suppost code for keyframes, so besure to update the code for @-webkit-keyframes slider, @keyframes slider-ie, and @-webkit-keyframes slider-ie*/
+/*this shows only the code for keyframes, not all browsers support code for keyframes, so be sure to update the code for @-webkit-keyframes slider, @keyframes slider-ie, and @-webkit-keyframes slider-ie*/
 @keyframes slider {
     /*from 0% of time to 10% of time stay on image 1*/